revbayes/revbayes.github.io/tutorials/mcmc/index.md

     corresponding prior probability density for each parameter.

 2. Select a single parameter (or set of parameters) to alter according to its proposal probability.
-For the moment, we won’t worry about the details of these proposal mechanisms—they basically involve different ways of ‘poking’ the current parameter value,
+For the moment, we won't worry about the details of these proposal mechanisms—they basically involve different ways of 'poking' the current parameter value,
     $\theta$, to generate a new (proposed) parameter value,
     $\theta ^{\prime}$.
 The important question at the moment is: Where do these proposal probabilities come from?
 The answer is: